Doctoral programme in Public Health Science (PHSP)

 The programme hosts seminars, workshops and other educational activities.

-Find our upcoming seminars and workshops at the bottom of this page as well as in the calender for doctoral programmes at KI.
+Find all upcoming seminars and workshops at the bottom of this page as well as in the calender for doctoral programmes at KI.

 Network in Public Health Science for PhD students

 The network organise events for and with PhD students, share information on and discuss the latest public health research.
 Our aim is to enhance collaboration between students in different institutions, departments, and universities.
 The network is open for all doctoral students working within research areas related to public health.